opscart/k8s-cost-optimizer/README.md

 - Kubernetes cluster (1.19+)
 - kubectl configured
 - Go 1.21+ (for building from source)
-- Prometheus (recommended for historical analysis) OR metrics-server (fallback)
+- Prometheus with 7+ days retention (recommended)
-- PostgreSQL (optional - for analytics and trend tracking)
+- PostgreSQL (optional - for analytics)

 ### Installation
 ```bash